steveafrost/daily-documentary/README.md

 ## Future Work
 * Pass through details from index -> details and save those to DB
+* Implement $inject anywhere there are dependencies to help w/ minifying
 * Implement Devise/oAuth to allow users to have their own profiles
 * Switch movie details API from oIMDB to MovieDB for realiability and speed increase
 * Create logo for web app & README.md